Written by Shef

 Salamanca market– Famous place in Tasmania’s capital: lively market at the harbor with plenty of local food, fish and nearby, little lovely bars (also with yummy Belgian beer!)

-Harbor (Constitution dock) & Battery suburb – The Antarctic Division Headquarters is right there!
+Harbor (Constitution dock) & Battery Point – The Antarctic Division Headquarters is right there!
 Worldwide known research and expeditions towards the Antarctic are led from Hobart’s harbor.
 A walk towards Battery point gives a nice view from the heights on the Bay.

 Royal Tasmanian Botanical Gardens – Quiet place to walk and to do macro photography!